patrickgravelle/Queen-s-University-Elements-of-Computer-Science-HW3/README.md

 ## About

-The third assignment of the undergraduate level course "CISC 101 - Elements of Computer Science" at Queen's University, taught by Dr. Alan McLeod
+The third assignment of the undergraduate level course "CISC 101 - Elements of Computer Science" at Queen's University, taught by Dr. Alan McLeod, in the Winter Semester of 2017.

 ## Purpose